 Personal Column

 Each edition of the Ashton Reporter had a small “Personal” column.
-Several of these columns contained very short (one or two sentences) snippets of information regarding certain prominent people of the district including Officers of the 9th Battalion.
+These columns contained very short (one or two sentences) snippets of information regarding certain prominent people of the district including Officers and senior NCOs of the 9th Manchesters.
 Those entries, as they relate to the 9th Battalion Manchester Regiment, are provided here.

 Egypt 1914-1915